-I can only speak for myself but London was freaking spot on matching up with the picture I’d wrangled up in my brain, which if you’re a traveller you’ll know that doesn’t always happen.
+I can only speak for myself but London was freaking spot on matching up with the picture I’d wrangled up in my brain – which if you’re a traveller you’ll know that doesn’t always happen.
 I’ll always vividly remember flying over the city and experiencing London for the first time.
-Big ol’ Ben was spotted, the striking London Eye, a birds eye view of the muted coloured cityscape and rows on rows of identical terraced houses, smack bang in front of my eyes.
+Big ol’ Ben was spotted, the striking London Eye was below, and a birds eye view of the muted coloured cityscape and rows on rows of identical terraced houses were smack bang in front of my eyes.

-Along with a shit load of other Kiwis, a few of my friends are soon heading to the buzzing hub of London- whether to live, just for a quick trip, or as a starting point for their Europe adventures.
+Along with a shit load of other Kiwis, a few of my friends are soon heading to the buzzing hub of London – whether to live, just for a quick trip, or as a starting point for their Europe adventures.
 I’ve been asked a few times for advice on what to see and do, so I thought I might as well bundle it all up together into this Ultimate London Travel Guide.
-I know travelling to a big city can be intimidating at times, and I feel like I have a pretty good idea on what London has to offer, so I hope this London Travel Guide helps someone.
+I know travelling to a big city can be intimidating at times and I feel like I have a pretty good idea on what London has to offer, so I hope this London Travel Guide helps someone out!

 QUICK OVERVIEW – PIN TO PINTEREST TO KEEP HANDY!

-Weather in London can be pretty unpredictable, the city is not exactly known for having the best weather- all four seasons can show it’s face in one day!
-Winter (December- March) can get chilly, have the odd dumping of snow, be dark super early, and can get gloomy if you don’t get in the spirit.
+Weather in London can be pretty unpredictable, the city is not exactly known for having the best weather – all four seasons can show it’s face in one day!
+Winter (December – March) can get chilly, have the odd dumping of snow, be dark super early, and can get gloomy if you don’t get in the spirit.
 Don’t let the sometimes dull weather ruin your trip though, it’s definitely not all bad!
 I personally LOVE London in winter.
 The city comes to life, especially at Christmas time with all the twinkling lights, extravagant decorations and the famous ‘Winter Wonderland’ festival.
 That or snuggling up getting cosy on the couch with a hot cuppa watching Mary Poppins.
-Cliche as hell, I know, but I did actually do that multiple times!
-Haha.
-Absolute magic.
-Summer (June- September) is pleasant and gets relatively warm, averaging 18c-low 20s.
-Think lounging around the park or roof top bar with a cider and some nibbles.
-English people sure know how to do a good picnic!
-Obviously it all depends what time of the year you go, but I’d recommend getting into the habit of always carrying around an umbrella and sunnies with you, you just never know what the weather could hold.
+Cliche as hell, I know, but I did actually do that multiple times – absolute magic!
+Summer (June – September) is pleasant and gets relatively warm, averaging 18c – low 20s.
+Think lounging around the park or roof top bar with a cider and some nibbles – English people sure know how to do a good picnic!
+Obviously it all depends what time of the year you go, but I’d recommend getting into the habit of always carrying around an umbrella and sunnies with you – you just never know what the weather could hold!

-You’ll do a crap tonne of walking.
-Around the city, up and down stairs, along the underground to the tube.
-In my opinion this is the top way to see the sights of London, but at one point or another you’ll have a guts full of walking, so luckily the public transport in London is amazing too.
-The main modes of London travel being the underground tube and the big red buses, both easy to use and to wrap your head around.
-Get yourself an ‘Oyster’ card, which is an electronic smart card loaded with money- don’t fall into the trap of paying for each journey individually as the extra price will soon add up!
+You’ll do a crap tonne of walking – around the city, up and down stairs and along the underground to the tube.
+In my opinion this is the top way to see the sights of London, but at one point or another you’ll have had a guts full of walking, so luckily the public transport in London is amazing too!
+The main modes of London travel being the underground tube and the big red buses – both easy to use and to wrap your head around.
+Get yourself an ‘Oyster’ card – an electronic smart card loaded with money, however don’t fall into the trap of paying for each journey individually as the extra price will soon add up!
 You can get weekly cards as well if you’re only there for a short time, or alternatively monthly deals if you’re living there and use public transport regularly.
-You can use these on buses and all types of train- tubes, overground trains and DLR.
+You can use these on buses and all types of train – tubes, overground trains and DLR.
 Buy and top up your card from any station, or at an Oyster ticket shop around the city.

 HANDY APPS AND WEBSITES

 CITYMAPPER.
-Download the app ‘CityMapper,’ for your London travel experience.
-Lots of cities have them so make sure you download the London version.
-It’ll save your life on working out how to get from A to B on the tubes and buses.
+Download the app CityMapper for your London travel experience – loads of cities have them so make sure you download the London version.
+It’ll save your life working out how to get from A to B on the tubes and buses.
 It let’s you know the best form of transport to use, how much it’ll cost and how long the journey will take.

 UBER.
 If you don’t already have the Uber app, download that too!
 Uber is much cheaper to travel London than in black cabs.

 HOSTEL WORLD.
-Sorts through the highly rated and cheapest backpackers for your time in London.
+Hostel World sorts through the highly rated and cheapest backpackers for your time in London.

 SKYSCANNER.
-Scans through all the airlines for the best and most suitable flights to London, and from London into Europe.
+Skyscanner scans through all the airlines for the best and most suitable flights to London, and from London into Europe.

 TFL OYSTER APP.
 To keep track of how much money you have left on your London travel ‘Oyster’ card.

 TODAY TIX.
-Jump on here for cheap, last minute tickets to theatre shows.
+Jump on Today Tix for cheap, last minute tickets to theatre shows.